jhn07/ai-tweet-reflection-agent/HELPER_EN.md

 - System generates a tweet on the given topic
 - Automatically critiques quality (score 0.0-1.0)
 - Rewrites for improvement if needed
+- Tracks each step with detailed progress information
-- Outputs final result with metrics
+- Outputs final result with metrics and step-by-step breakdown

 ### 2. Changing Tweet Topic
 Edit line 68 in `main.py`: